puppetlabs/relay-docs/docs/reference/relay-types.md

-# Project Nebula types
+# Relay types

-Project Nebula workflow syntax follows the [YAML version 1.2 specification](https://yaml.org/spec/1.2/spec.html).
-The examples below list every way you can reference Nebula types in a workflow, starting with the most straightforward method.
+The Relay workflow syntax follows the [YAML version 1.2 specification](https://yaml.org/spec/1.2/spec.html).
+The examples below list every way you can reference Relay types in a workflow, starting with the most straightforward method.

 ## Secrets